- Keyboard Tray Buying Guide: How to Choose the Best Ergonomic Keyboard Tray

-In a nutshell, you need a keyboard tray because your keyboard and mouse need to be close to your body and should be low enough to allow your arms to rest comfortably at your side while typing and mousing.
+In a nutshell, you need a keyboard tray (also known as a keyboard platform) because your keyboard and mouse need to be close to your body and should be low enough to allow your arms to rest comfortably at your side while typing and mousing.
 A keyboard tray helps keep your keyboard and mouse within your neutral reach zone - the area you can easily access when your upper arms are at rest beside your body, with your elbows bent.
 In addition to placing your keyboard, mouse, and keypad closer, most people should tilt their keyboard platform downward, away from the body.
 This is called a negative tilt, and this angle should be set somewhere from 11 to 15 degrees.
 All of the keyboard trays we offer are on height adjustable arms and offer tilt capabilities.

 Mounting Surface on a Desk

 Special note for L-shaped desks: If you plan to mount your keyboard tray in the inside corner of the L, you will need a corner sleeve which extends the desk surface and provides a secure mounting surface for the track.
 Ask us if you need help selecting the right one.